-Step 4 of our process guide to strategy implementation is where you overcome business-as-usual.
+Step 4 in our guide to strategy implementation is where you overcome business-as-usual.

 The ironic thing about strategy implementation is that everyone acknowledges its importance, but it's often the first thing to be forgotten about when the going gets tough.

-- Meet often to discuss progress- We'd suggest a minimum of quarterly reviews for higher level objectives, but monthly would be a great place to start off until things get bedded in.
+- Meet often to discuss progress: We'd suggest a minimum of quarterly reviews for higher-level objectives, but monthly would be a great place to start until things get bedded in.

 Step #5: Implement consistent & simple strategy reports

-Step 5 of our process guide to strategy implementation focuses on reporting.
+Step 5 of our process guide to strategy implementation focuses on strategy reporting.

 Now that your meetings are in place, you'll want to choose a consistent way of reporting the progress of your strategy implementation.
 The main objectives of this report should be: